Email quick start guide

 It may not be appropriate for you to develop a laugh-out-loud message for your email campaigns or newsletters, but you can still need to create an email that captures your audience’s attention, an email that provides material your audience wants to read and information they need to know.
 People appreciate that, and by “people,” I mean “your people.”
 Which brings me to the second way I think of emails.

 Most importantly, I think of emails as messages from friends, or at the very least known associates.
 That point may seem unclear since we receive emails all the time from sources and people we’ve never heard of before.
 I unsubscribe from those emails and put them in the spam box, and then quickly move on.
 Essentially, I push the mute button.

 The heart of a good email campaign because the people you’re sending the email to are expecting it, or at least the email should jog their memory.
 They have explicitly signed up to receive your emails – yes?

 Explicit opt-in is the way to go with emails because it means that the email isn’t spam if people have taken an interest in your offerings or your services, have subscribed to your email list, and then have received your email.
 They want to hear from you.

-Having made that point – check out this quick email campaign guide for you initial push to get out that first email – yes, just commit to doing it.
+Having made that point – check out this quick email campaign guide for you initial push to get out that first email – yes, let’s make the commitment.

 Part II: Email Quick Start Guide

 It takes research to figure out how often you send your emails, what tone you set with your message, and how you find “your people” or your audience.
 Do you have time for for this research in your workflow, and if not, how do you set aside that time?
 Do your hire someone and does that fit into your budget?

 To address some of these questions now, I’ve listed some quick tips below.